 Serverless technology allows you to build and deploy efficient, scalable, and modern web applications.
 By going serverless, you can eliminate the need for server management and save time and money.
 In this tutorial, you'll learn how to utilize the power of serverless by building a full-stack web application using different technologies.
-If you are ready to take your web development skills to the next level and create a truly scalable application, let's get started!
+If you are ready to take your web development skills to the next level and build a serverless web application, let's get started!

 Before getting started, you should have the following: